josephtingiris/debug-php/.github/debug-php.README.md

 # Description

-This is an initial structure for a composite project that contains code from multiple other open source projects with varying README, LICENSE, CONTRIBUTING, and CODE_OF_CONDUCT files.
+This is a structure for my PHP Debug class composer project.

 ## Table of Contents